 Pension protection can be achieved by allowing transferring employees to remain as members of the Local Government Pension Scheme (LGPS), although some types of employer can still transfer their staff to a Broadly Equivalent alternative instead.
 It is recommended that you receive your own legal advice before proceeding.

-Admission to the Kent Pension Fund (the Fund) is a formal legal process that takes between 9 and 12 months and must be agreed by the Superannuation Fund Committee.
+Admission to the Kent Pension Fund is a formal legal process that takes between 9 and 12 months and must be agreed by the Superannuation Fund Committee.
 View information about the Superannuation Fund Committee

 Fund actuary report